Welcome to the home of NEMA MW 1000,

 In the Table of Contents, the Part 2 specifications are first listed in order according to MW specification number, then by Thermal Class for easy reference to a particular type of magnet wire.

-dimensions for each Part 2 MW type are provided in Part 1 beginning with Table 1.
-The specification in Part 2 will indicate the performance requirements to be met and references the test procedures and corresponding test values to be attained
+for each Part 2 MW type are provided in Part 1 beginning with Table 1.
+The specification in Part 2 will indicate the performance requirements to be met and references the test procedures and corresponding test values to be attained in Part 3.

 Part 2 has all of the NEMA specifications for the particular types of magnet wire listed in the Table of Contents, identified and ordered by “MW” number.
 The MW number is followed by a “-C” or “-A”